BenjaminBriggs/Briggs-Light/README.md

 Installation
 ------------

 I recommend using [Alcatraz](https://github.com/supermarin/Alcatraz) to install these themes.
-It's a great Package Manager for Xcode where you can find many more themes and plugins .
+It's a great Package Manager for Xcode, you can find many more themes and plugins .
 You can also install them manually by dropping the .dvtcolortheme file in Xcode's `UserData` folder `~/Library/Developer/Xcode/UserData/FontAndColorThemes/`.
 Or throw this into a new Terminal window;

     git clone https://github.com/BenjaminBriggs/Xcode-Scheme.git